avbentem/raspi-uart-monitor/README.md

 To start the monitor on system boot, you could use [PM2](https://pm2.keymetrics.io/):

 - Install PM2: `sudo npm install pm2@latest -g`
+- Make PM2 start at boot: `pm2 startup`
 - Register and start the monitor script: `pm2 start index.js --name uart-monitor`
-- Make PM2 start at boot: `pm2 startup`
+- Persist the active list of applications to be started at boot: `pm2 save`
 - Whenever changing the code or configuration, restart the monitor: `pm2 restart uart-monitor`
+- To stop and remove the monitor: `pm2 delete uart-monitor`
+- To disable starting PM2 at boot: `pm2 unstartup`
+- To stop the running daemon: `pm2 kill`

 ## Setting up the Raspberry Pi's UART